What To Plant In July-Zones 1-10

 What Does The Term pH Level Mean

-You’ve probably heard people say that having the right ph level in your garden soil is important for a successful garden harvest.
-You may be wondering what the term pH level is when gardening and how to determine what your garden soil’s ph level might be?
+People probably say that having the right pH level in your garden soil is essential for a successful harvest.
+You may wonder what pH level means when gardening and how to determine your garden soil’s pH level.
 Each plant prefers a different level of acidity to grow the very best harvest.
 The level of acidity desired varies between each plant.

 Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down, depending on what your soil needs.
-You can have your soil tested, possibly by your state extension service, or try and do it yourself with a soil tester. pH Tester
+You can have your soil tested, possibly by your state extension service, or try to do it yourself with a soil tester. pH Tester Also, some local nurseries provide that service for their customers.

 How To Hand Pollinate

 All you need is a paintbrush or cotton swab (see below).
-If you need to hand pollinate because you aren’t seeing any fruit develop, here is something you may want to try.
+If you need to hand pollinate because you aren’t seeing any fruit develop on your garden vegetables, here is something you may want to try.
 You do this by removing the male blossom (male blossoms don’t have fruit behind them).

 They produce pollen, leaving the center covered in the pollen to collect with the brush or swab.
 Use a brush or swab to apply the pollen you collected to the center of the female flower.
-This works for squash, melons, and cucumbers every time.
+This works for squash, melons, herbs, and cucumbers.

 What to Plant in July by Zone

-July is definitely not too late to start a garden.
-In fact, it can be a perfect time, depending on what zone you live in.
+July is not too late to start a garden.
+It can be a perfect time, depending on your time zone.
+It’s interesting how the zones have changed a bit because of the temperature change worldwide.
+Planting times have changed a lot.
 Here is what you can plant by zone:

 Zones 1-3